 few images from Wolfram's poem stuck in Wagner's memory, from which be was able to

 entire drama in three acts on the "Good Friday" in 1857.
 How reliably Wagner's memory held after several

-years is shown by the letter to Uhlig of November 1851, where Wagner had asked for the Völsungasaga from the Dresden library in order to complete the poem
+years is shown by the letter to Uhlig of November 1851, where Wagner had asked for the Völsungasaga from the Dresden library in order to complete the

-Wolfram's Parzival, in order to compress that content, in the mysterious instant of poetic conception, into
+contents of Wolfram's Parzival, in order to compress that content, in the mysterious instant of poetic conception, into

-situations of violent intensity.
+three climactic situations of violent intensity.

 the Parzival-drama in the course of time developed further and changed under completely different